 There are currently no laws covering estate and gift taxes.
 The Interim Provisions of Estate Tax was drafted in 2004, but has not yet become effective.
-During the 18th National People's Congress in 2012, the deputies to the People's Congress (China's legislature) proposed to consider the draft provisions in their agenda.
+During the 18th National People's Congress in 2012, the deputies to the people's congress (China's legislature) proposed to consider the draft provisions in their agenda.
 When and whether estate and gift taxes will be implemented in the PRC is unknown, but their introduction would potentially have a strong impact on the country, especially among the wealthier class.

-Deed tax shall be paid if the ownership of land and houses is to be transferred within the territory of the PRC, according to the Interim Regulations of the PRC on Deed Tax.
+A deed tax shall be paid if the ownership of land and houses is to be transferred within the territory of the PRC, according to the Deed Tax Law of the PRC.
 There is currently no inheritance tax system in the PRC.

-Forced heirs (spouse, children, parents, siblings and grandparents) do not need to pay deed tax.
-Where the inheritor named under a will is not a forced heir, the individual shall pay the deed tax while inheriting the land and house of the decedent.
+Forced heirs (spouse, children, parents, siblings and grandparents) do not need to pay deed taxes.
+Where the inheritor named under a will is not a forced heir, he or she shall pay the deed tax while inheriting the land and house of the decedent.